On Mirzakhani's twist torus conjecture: Other twist tori

-\begin{theorem}[Theorem 1.1 of \cite{AW:high_rank}] Let $\widehat\AIS$ be an AIS in a stratum $\cH(\widehat\sing)$ of genus $\widehat g$ abelian differentials.
-Then if $\widehat \AIS$ has high rank, then either $\widehat\AIS$ is a component of $\cH(\widehat\sing)$ or the locus of all holonomy double covers of surfaces in a component of a stratum of quadratic differentials. \end{theorem}
+\begin{theorem}[Theorem 1.1 of \cite{AW:high_rank}] Any high rank AIS in a stratum of squares of abelian differentials is either a component of the stratum or the locus of all holonomy double covers of surfaces in a component of a stratum of quadratic differentials. \end{theorem}